CAMA: Sultan, CAN ask NASS to revisit law – The Sun Nigeria

 Fred Ezeh, Abuja

-NIREC reminded the lawmakers that, in law making, nothing is sacrosanct, insisting that citizens with genuine observations about a particular law are allowed to express them even after the law must have followed due legislative process in making (including CAMA 2020).
+NIREC reminded the lawmakers that in law making, nothing is sacrosanct, insisting that citizens with genuine observations about a particular law must be allowed to express them even after the law must have followed due legislative process in its making, including CAMA 2020.

-It advised individuals or groups with genuine complaints about CAMA to approach the court or resort to the legislative process by proposing either an amendment or repeal of the CAMA 2020 to avoid generating unnecessary bad blood and acrimony.
+It advised individuals or groups with genuine complaints about CAMA to approach the court, or resort to legislative process by proposing either an amendment or repeal of CAMA 2020 to avoid generating unnecessary bad blood and acrimony.

-NIREC Co-Chairmen, Alhaji Muhammadu Sa’ad Abubakar, the Sultan of Sokoto, President General of the Nigeria Supreme Council for Islamic Affairs (NSCIA) and Rev. Dr. Samson Supo Ayokunle, the President of the Christian Association of Nigeria (CAN), in a statement released in Abuja, on Monday, warned Nigerians, particularly those aggrieved with the CAMA against heating the polity, but be law abiding in expressing their discontent with the CAMA.
+NIREC Co-Chairmen and President General of the Nigeria Supreme Council for Islamic Affairs (NSCIA), Alhaji Muhammadu Sa’ad Abubakar, Sultan of Sokoto, and Rev. Dr. Samson Supo Ayokunle, President, Christian Association of Nigeria (CAN), stated this in a statement in Abuja, yesterday.

+They warned Nigerians, particularly those aggrieved with CAMA, against heating the polity, urging them to be law abiding in expressing their discontent with the law.

-The statement advised individuals and groups to be patient on the issue because it has constitutional and democratic solutions, adding that one of the beauty of democracy is that citizens have their representatives in the legislature.
+NIREC advised individuals and groups to be patient with CAMA because there were constitutional and democratic solutions to the issue, adding that one of the beauty of democracy was that citizens had representatives in the legislature.

 Leave a Reply